U.S. flag

 Definition

-JABELS is an autosomal recessive neurodevelopmental disorder characterized by developmental delay and intellectual disability with additional variable features.
+Jaberi-Elahi syndrome (JABELS) is an autosomal recessive neurodevelopmental disorder characterized by developmental delay and impaired intellectual development with additional variable features.
 Patients have onset of symptoms in infancy, but the severity is highly variable.
 Some patients have social interaction and learn to walk but have an ataxic gait and abnormal movements, such as tremor or dystonia, whereas others do not achieve any motor control and are unable to speak.
 Additional features may include retinal anomalies, visual impairment, microcephaly, abnormal foot or hand posturing, and kyphoscoliosis; some patients have dysmorphic facial features or seizures.
-Brain imaging typically shows cerebellar atrophy and hypoplasia of the corpus callosum (summary by et al., 2016 and Bertoli-Avella et al., 2018). [from OMIM]
+Brain imaging typically shows cerebellar atrophy and hypoplasia of the corpus callosum (summary by et al., 2016 and Bertoli-Avella et al., 2018).
+Neurodevelopmental disorder with characteristic facial and ectodermal features and tetraparesis-1 (NEDFET1; 620888) is a similar disorder caused by mutation in the GTPBP1 gene (602245) on chromosome 22q13. [from OMIM]

 Clinical features